-This workshop goes beyond typical facilitation trainings.
-Here are some highlights of what to expect from attending this workshop:
+This workshop goes beyond typical facilitation training.
+Here are some highlights of what to expect from attending :

 – You will learn a holistic approach to solving problems in groups rather than just a set of tools.
 Many facilitators know how to use sticky dots and post it notes…they tend to focus on the process of facilitation as an end in itself.
 With a more comprehensive approach, we assess the requirements for a group session (or project), then deliver a process tool that fits that situation.